 Answers to Common Questions - FAQ

 How much should I charge for my rental?

-You may want to consider the following factors in your rental price: furnished or non furnished, shared or private amenities, utilities included or not, etc.
+See the Program Guidelines section for the maximum rent allowed into the program.
+Factors you may want to consider in listing your rental price: furnished or non-furnished, shared or private amenities, utilities included or not, etc.

 While we understand the importance of collecting a deposit before allowing any tenant to reserve the rental, keep in mind most employees starting their winter season are without significant reserves of cash to spend on a deposit.
 You must balance the inherent risks of renting your property with determining an appropriate rental and deposit amount for seasonal employees.

 Does Meadows assist in placing tenants into rentals?